ONSdigital/software-engineer-community/workflow/commit_messages.md

 # Commit Messages

+## Writing good commit messages
 Commit messages should be descriptive and a short sentence as a verb.
-Verbose descriptions should be on subsequent lines (i.e. like an e-mail subject and body) - note you can't use "-m" for multi-line commit messages.
+Verbose descriptions should be on subsequent lines (i.e. like an e-mail subject and body).

-#### Writing good commit messages
+Good commit messages allow developers to not only understand what has change historically (evident by the code changes) but the rationale should be described in the commit.

 * Separate subject from body with a blank line
 * Limit the subject line to 50 characters